 This, I thought, is why I couldn’t be a politician, or a spy, or a journalist.
 You had to be constantly on the lookout for snares, disinformation and double-dealing and ready to hit your enemies in the same way.
 This could become an end in itself, rather than pursuing whatever noble cause had led you to the profession in the first place.
 All too easily, the means become more important, and certainly more attainable, than the ends.
 Social equality, world peace or ultimate truth are impossible goals to accomplish.
 Luring and trapping your opponents into indiscretions or errors are not.

 I waited for Tim to get to the point.

 Here was the thing, he said.
-Angus Donald had discovered that, under the new regulations, the presiding officer had to be a resident of the parish.
+Rupert Donald had discovered that, under the new regulations, the presiding officer had to be a resident of the parish.